JaimieHemmings/review-demo/README.md

 ## State Management

-The app uses React's `useState` hook for managing the ratings state, demonstrating basic state management in React with TypeScript.
+The app uses React's `useState`, `useEffect` and `useContext` hook for managing the ratings state, demonstrating basic state management in React with TypeScript.

 ## Styling